strosu/learning-notes/courses/Introduction to Kotlin Programming.md

 Compared to void, Unit is compatible with generics.
 TODO - expand here once it's covered better

+**Nothing** represents that nothing was retured.
+An example was of a method that simply threw an exception.
+Might be useful to check if a function execution returned Nothing?

 ## Arguments
 - Can have defaults, specified via =
 ```